cran/DMRnet/README.md

 ## Features

-### GLAMER added

-GLAMER was added in 0.3.1 version of the package.
-GLAMER stands for Group LAsso MERger and it is a new (simplified in relation to DMRnet) algorithm for which we prove partition selection consistency.
-It is the first result of that kind for high dimensional scenario.
-The relevant paper with algorithm description is the following: [Szymon Nowakowski, Piotr Pokarowski and Wojciech Rejchel, 2021.
-“Group Lasso Merger for Sparse Prediction with High-Dimensional Categorical Data.” arXiv:2112.11114](https://arxiv.org/abs/2112.11114)

-To use GLAMER pass `algorithm="glamer"` in a call to `DMRnet()` or cross validation routine `cv.DMRnet()`.
-GLAMER is not supported in `DMR`.

 ### Two cross validation routines

 A new cross validation routine was introduced to improve the computed model quality.
 It indexes models by GIC.
 The method was proposed and first implemented for *gaussian* family by Piotr Pokarowski.
 Since 0.3.1 version of the package it has been built into `DMRnet` for both *gaussian* and *binomial* families.